 An application needs to be served on the defendant a minimum of four clear days before the application is to be heard.
 It must be supported by an affidavit which sets out the effect of the application, if successful.
-The affidavit should also identify concisely any point of law or any provision of a document on which the applicant relies.
-It should state that the applicant is made because, on the evidence, the applicant believes the respondent has no real prospect of succeeding and, further, that the applicant is not aware of any other reason why the case must be disposed of at a trial.
+The affidavit should also identify concisely any point of law or any provision of a document on which the application is made because, on the evidence, the applicant believes the respondent has no real prospect of succeeding and, further, that the applicant is not aware of any other reason why the case must be disposed of at a trial.